dcortales/compute_fsle_ftlv/README.md

 f2py -c -m ftlv_fsle_pdua_iv ftlv_fsle_pdua_iv.f90

-Once compiled, the module can be imported as a library and used in the compute_ftlv.py script.
+Once compiled, the module can be imported as a library and used in the compute_fsle.py and compute_ftlv.py scripts.

 ## Requirements